ProfessorSalty/studytopics/study_topics.md

 * OPTIONS: First step in CORS.
 Requests information about the methods and headers supporting cross origin requests.
 * HEAD: Retrieves just the response headers with no message body.
 * CONNECT: Establishes a network connection to a resource.
 Returns a 200 status code and "Connection Established" message.* HEAD: Retrieves just the response headers with no message body.

+## HTTPS
+### Why do we need it?
+HTTPS is meant to accomplish two things: allow the client to verify the identity of the server, and provide a way to establish a secure connection without sending sensitive data in the clear.

+### How does it work?
+SSL certificates are signed and verified using the chain of trust.
+When a client wants to establish a secure connection, they initiate the TLS handshake.
+Starting with a CLIENT_HELLO message, the handshake involves selecting a cypher suite, then having the server transmit its SSL certificate.
+The client decrypts the certificate using the issuing authority's public key, which reveals the server's public key.
+Now the client has both established the server's identity and a way to encrypt data which can only be decrypted by the server.
+The client picks some random prime number to server as the shared secret, then encrypts that secret with the public key and sends it back to the server with a CHANGE_CYPHER_SPEC message, indicating that the client is ready to switch to symmeitrcal encryption.
+When the server receives the shared secret and the message, it sends a CHANGE_CYPHER_SPEC message back to the client.
+At this point, an encrypted channel of communication has been established.

 # Data Structures